 In April 2017, the City launched a revised Pay As You Throw (PAYT) trash rate structure, voluntary composting service and an additional trash container size.
-All of these changes will help Longmont Solid Waste prepare for future anticipated landfill costs and diminishing landfill space in the Front Range region of Colorado.
+All of these changes will help Longmont Waste Services prepare for future anticipated landfill costs and diminishing landfill space in the Front Range region of Colorado.
 The composting program diverts more waste from landfills.
 The revised PAYT rate structure brings more equity to the program by allowing customers who dispose of less trash to choose smaller container sizes at much lower subscription pricing.

 A Closer Look